letoram/durden/README.md

 We don't keep any necessary assets in the resource path as that should be accessible to the browser (one could essentially set it to / or whatever filesystem mount-point one wants).

+Notes on DPI
+====

+Currently, we ignore display DPI property and dimensions are not specified on anything other than pixels.
+For proper handling we need to modify workspace/window migration to check for a change in pixel density and add that information in the normal target\_displayhint calls.

+In addition, there should be a conversion in text rendering that takes the size argument to fonts (which is freetype points and 1/72 of an inch) and converts to / from mm.

 Flow
 ====